SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 North Beach: North Beach is a fun place to visit and home to the Beat Generation of the 1950s and 1960s.
 You can reach it on the 30 and 45 buses.
 You can also reach it on the Powell/Mason cable car line.
 If you love walking, it's also a nice walk from both Union Square and Fisherman's Wharf.

-Union Square: Union Square is in the heart of the city and where you will find dozens of public transportation options.
+Union Square: Union Square is in the heart of the city and is serviced by dozens of public transportation options.
 You can get here by light rail, bus, and all three cable car lines.
 You can also use BART or the F streetcar line.
 More tips for getting to and from Union Square.

-A great public transportation option is BART, the Bay Area Rapid Transit system.
-This train system services stops in San Francisco, SFO, the Peninsula, and across the bay.
+Another great public transportation option is BART, the Bay Area Rapid Transit system.
+This train system services eight stops in San Francisco and dozens more across the Bay.

 In the city, this train system runs mainly underground along Market Street.
 You can also use BART to get to and from Union Square to the Civic Center District and on to the Mission.